DanySK/Student-Project-OOP20-Palladino-Raso-Testa-Totaro-b.b.evo/README.md

 [Java](https://www.oracle.com/it/java/)

 ## Running
-To run successfully in any way the game you must have a Java version >= 11.
+To run successfully in any way the game you must have a Java version >= 11. \
-Download and run the brickbreaker-evolution.jar file, with `java -jar 'brickbreaker-evolution.jar'` from the installation directory from a terminal.
+Download and run the brickbreaker-evolution.jar file, with `java -jar 'brickbreaker-evolution.jar'` from the installation directory from a terminal. \
-Start application.
+Start application. \
-Engoy !
+Enjoy !

 ## License